Design (DES)

 DES 2005.
 Typography and Layout.
 Units: 3

 Introduction to the study of letterforms and fundamental typographic principles including an intensive practicum on the application of a typographic form to compositional strategies including grid formation and layout structures and an overview of the vocabulary of typography, type as image, and typography's relationship to message making and meaning.
 Emphasis on understanding current and historical typographic trends including the importance of technology in their development.
-Two hours of discussion and two hours of activity.
+Two hours of lecture/discussion and three hours of design studio activity per week.
 Materials fee required.

 DES 2600.
 Digital 3D and Time-Based Media.
 Units: 3